aktsk/ipa-medit/README.md

 ### Targeting the iOS app on iPhone

-To launch it, specify the executable file path contained in the .ipa file for `-bin` and the bundle id for `-id`.
+To launch it, you need to specify the executable file path contained in the .ipa file with `-bin` and the bundle id with `-id`.

 ```
 $ unzip tap1000000.ipa